enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 }
 ```

 In this case the triggering source entity (the `product`) now has the knowledge about the relationship and knows the ids of the `contentBlocks`.
-This means that we can create the references with using the `byOriginIds` function and it means that whenever the `product` is updated with new relationships it will simply trigger the referencing schema and we don't need any reprocessing.
+This means that we can create the references by using the `byOriginIds` function and that whenever the `product` is updated with new relationships it will simply trigger the referencing schema so we don't need any reprocessing.

 :::tip
 When working with referenced dependencies from a `byOriginId` or `byOriginIds` call, you never need to reprocess the referencing schema when the dependencies are updated.
 :::

 ## Reprocess actions
-We have now talked about dependencies, the different types of dependencies and when you need to reprocess and when you don't need to reprocess.
-So we just need the last part - How do we reprocess other schemas when a dependecy changes?
+We've talked about dependencies, the different types of dependencies, when you need to reprocess, and when you *don't* need to reprocess.
+So, we just need the last part - How do we reprocess other schemas when a dependency changes?

 To do that we use the [action](/reference/js/actions) and the [reprocess](/reference/js/actions#reprocess) functions.